cilwerner/intro-to-linux/_episodes/02-navigating.md

 thick maze in the dark without a torch.

-- "The root directory is specified by the root directory, referred to as `/`."
 - "Directory names in a path are separated with `/` on Unix and Mac, but by `\` on Windows."
-- "An absolute path specifies a location from the"
-- "`..` means 'the directory above the current one' in the directory tree, whereas `.` on its own specifies 'the current directory'."

 {% include links.md %}